evlaV/steamos-log-submitter/API.md

 `/com/steampowered/SteamOSLogSubmitter/Manager`

-It implements one interface, `com.steampowered.SteamOSLogSubmitter.Manager`, which has the following methods and properties:
+It implements one interface, `com.steampowered.SteamOSLogSubmitter.Manager`, which has the following methods, properties, and signals:

 ### Methods